Survey of Income and Program Participation (SIPP) [1990 Panel] (ICPSR 9722)

 Scope of Study

 Subject Terms: census data, child care, child health, child support, demographic characteristics, disabilities, economic conditions, educational background, energy assistance, energy consumption, families, financial assets, financial support, government programs, health care access, health insurance, health services utilization, health status, higher education, households, housing costs, income, income distribution, investments, job history, labor force, participation, pensions, poverty programs, property, public assistance programs, public housing, retirement, school attendance, unearned income, vehicles, wages and salaries, wealth, welfare services

 Geographic Coverage: United States

-(1) Beginning with the 1990 Panel, the file structure of SIPP has changed.
-The unit of observation is one record for each person for each month, rather than one record per person.
-Also, topical modules are provided separately from core files.
-(2) The codebooks are provided by ICPSR as a Portable Document Format (PDF) files and the data dictionaries are provided as ASCII text files.
+The codebooks are provided by ICPSR as a Portable Document Format (PDF) files and the data dictionaries are provided as ASCII text files.
 The PDF file format was developed by Adobe Systems Incorporated and can be accessed using PDF reader software, such as the Adobe Acrobat Reader.
 Information on how to obtain a copy of the Acrobat Reader is provided on the ICPSR Web site.